- Find the Problem.

 If you are constantly riddled with negativity about your job, then make a list of things you are grateful for at work.
 Look at that list whenever negative thoughts arise.
 Go through it even when you are stressed.
 It will help you refocus from the stress to something positive and good.

 There may not be much you can control at your workplace, but you can control your perspective and your thoughts.
 Instead of looking at the job as a dreadful thing overall, try to reframe it.
-More than 2.7 billion people in the world earn less than $2 a day, and 1 billion people barely make $1 each day.
+More than 2.7 billion people globally earn less than $2 a day, and 1 billion people barely make $1 daily.
 That means billions of people are looking for a job that you are doing right now.
 They are struggling to find something, anything, that will help them feed their families.
 While this approach does not solve your problem, it gives you a larger perspective.
-When we think about our jobs in this way, we change our outlook to that of gratitude vs. Just dislike.
+When we think about our jobs in this way, we change our outlook to that of gratitude vs. just dislike.

 We know, sound counterintuitive, right?
 But often, when we are focused on how our job feels we tend to forget that our jobs are more than our feelings.
 When we are waddling in negativity, we tend to overlook our performance at work.
 Since we feel undervalued at work, we undervalue our work as well and subconsciously tend to slack in our jobs.
 It may not be gross irresponsibility, but we tend to take a back seat and only do what we are told.
 We stop taking initiative and think about our performance.
 If you’ve been feeling negative about your job for some time, it's possible that your manager and colleagues have noticed it and things have just gotten worse after that.
 Don’t let that happen.
 It’s a vicious cycle.